-That said, motivational interviewing is a counseling approach that helps people solve self-doubts and ambivalent feelings to find the internal motivation you need to change their behavior.
+That said, motivational interviewing is a counseling approach that helps people solve self-doubts and ambivalent feelings to find the internal motivation they need to change their behavior.
 It is an empathetic, practical, and short-term process that considers how hard it is to make life changes.

 A therapist primarily facilitates this type of therapy.
 And people who participate in this therapy increase intrinsic motivation, change and improve after taking sessions.

-In a contingency management talk therapy approach, therapists use rewards to motivate the patient that portrays desirable behaviors.
+In a contingency management talk therapy approach, therapists use rewards to motivate the patient which portrays desirable behaviors.
 As easy as it seems, this hook has proven over time to be highly effective for patients dealing with addiction.